 Factual Reporting: MIXED

-According to the Filming Cops About Page “they were started in 2010 as a conglomerative reporting service documenting police abuse.
-They state that “the aim isn’t to demonize the natural concept of security provision as such, but to highlight specific cases of State-monopolized police brutality that are otherwise ignored by traditional media outlets.”
-Although the about page sheds light on their mission there isn’t transparency in authors, editors, or owners.
+According to the Filming Cops About Page, “they were started in 2010 as a conglomerative reporting service documenting police abuse.
+They state that “the aim isn’t to demonize the natural concept of security provision as such, but to highlight specific cases of State-monopolized police brutality that traditional media outlets otherwise ignore.”
+Although the about page sheds light on their mission, there isn’t transparency in authors, editors, or owners.

 Funded by / Ownership